 Uncover “Hidden” Insights

-Along with everything we just said, surveys are also useful in uncovering information and insight which you may not be able to discern based on raw data.
+Along with everything we just said, knowledge base surveys are also useful in uncovering information and insight which you may not be able to discern based on raw data.

 To use a rather general example, let’s say a customer clicks onto a specific page within your knowledge base.
 They then click on two related pages and bounce back and forth between all three a number of times before navigating away from your site.